Who are we?

-What so special about plant medicines?
+What so special about plant medicine?

 At the correct dose, it is exactly these chemicals that can work as medicines and also to maintain and boost health in humans.
 Many medicinal plants (over 30 in fact) that you see at Dilston have given us cutting edge modern drugs like aspirin, atropine, morphine, digoxin and tamoxifen or are used by doctors today.

 How people discovered which plant improved which part of health (and what plant part to use and how to prepare it and at what dose!) is still a bit of a mystery (we offer life membership for best answers!).

-Whatever the process it must have involved a kind of ‘survival of the fittest’ Darwin like plant selection procedure, in terms of finding that fine balance between getting it to work and safety.
+Whatever the process, it must have involved a kind of ‘survival of the fittest’ Darwin-like plant selection procedure, in terms of finding that fine balance between getting it to work, and safety.

 We have around us in our gardens an invaluable chemical database for medicine today.
 Many people do not realise that familiar drugs like aspirin and morphine for pain management and digoxin for the heart come from plants.
 There are many more drugs used clinically and many still to be discovered – new discoveries of effective medicines are being made today based on their traditional use knowledge.
 The cutting edge cancer drug paclitaxel is derived from chemicals from the Yew tree.
 Paclitaxel is on the World Health Organization’s list of essential medicines, a list of the most important medication needed in a basic health system.